mrsteele/chatbot/README.md

 # Simple AI Nextjs Chatbot

-I made this as a test and you can check it out too.
+I made this as a test and you can check it out too!

 This integrates with **api.ai** and can be used to setup a basic back and forth with your client.